CARES ACT and the Higher Education Emergency Relief Funds (HEERF I and II)

-The CARES Act and the Higher Education Emergency Relief Fund (HEERF) 30-Day Report
+The CARES Act and the Higher Education Emergency Relief Funds (HEERF I and II) Report - 3/31/21

 Section 18004(e) of the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act” or the “Act”), directs institutions receiving funds under Section 18004 of the Act to submit (in a time and manner required by the Secretary) a report to the Secretary describing the use of funds distributed from the Higher Education Emergency Relief Fund (“HEERF”).